factorial-io/fabalicious/README.md

 * `copyDBFrom:<source-host>`: copies only the DB from the source-host
 * `copyFilesFrom:<source-host>`: copies only the files from the source-host
 * `install`: will install drupal with profile minimal.
 Works currently only when `supportsInstall=true`, `hasDrush=true` and `useForDevelopment=true`.
 Needs an additional host-setting: `database`-dictionary.
 This task will overwrite your settings.php-file and databases, so be prepared!
-* `behat:<name="Name of feature",format="pretty", out="", options="">`: run behat tests, the configuration needs a setting for `behatPath` which gets called to run the tests.
+* `behat:<name="Name of feature",format="pretty", out="", options="">`: run behat tests, the configuration needs a setting for `behat:run` which gets called to run the tests.
 You can add command-line-options to the command, the most used (name, format and out) are mirrored by fabalicious, as escaping all the commas is cumbersome.
+* `installBehat`: install behat, the configuration needs a setting for `behat:install` which gets called to install behat at.
 * `drush:<command>`: run drush command on given host.
 Add '' as needed, e.g. fab config:local "drush:cc all"
 * `docker:<subtask>`: runs a set of scripts on the host-machine to control docker-instances.
 * `copySSHKeysToDocker`: copies stored ssh-keys into a docker-image.
 You'll need to set `dockerKeyFile`.
 If there's a setting for `dockerAuthorizedKeyFile` the authorized_key-file will also copied into the docker.
 This will help with docker-to-docker-communication via SSH.